toggledbits/Vera-Decouple/README.md

 The default location for the decoupler's saved configuration `/root/.decouple-saved` (you may need to do `ls -a` to see it), and I don't recommend that you change it, and don't delete it.
 It's not a bad idea to `tar` it along with the decouple and recouple scripts (e.g. `tar czf decouple-saved.taz .decouple-saved decouple.sh recouple.sh`), and save the archive off-system.

-If something goes wrong, you can usually fix the problem (following message instructions or enlisting my help), and then safely re-run the script.
+If something goes wrong, you can usually fix the problem (following message instructions or enlisting my help &mdash; see *Questions and Support* below), and then safely re-run the script.
 The script has considerable safeguards to ensure that original configurations are captured and preserved, and modifications are done properly if they haven't already been done.

 If you decide you want to change your decoupling configuration, it is usually only necessary to modify the `decouple-config.sh` file with your changes and re-run `decouple.sh`.
 It is *not* necessary to recouple first.